 - Seize your financial accounts

-Wisconsin Child Support website: is the best reference to learn more about the enforcement tools used to collect child support.
+Wisconsin Department of Children and Families: is the best reference to learn more about the enforcement tools used to collect child support.

 ***Parents paying support: If your income changes, please contact the Washburn County Child Support Agency to avoid increasing past-due support.